shuzhao-li-lab/asari/README.md

 - Statistics guided peak dection, based on local maxima and prominence, selective use of smoothing
 - Reproducible, track and backtrack between features and EICs
 - Tracking peak quality, selectiviy metrics on m/z, chromatography and annotation databases
-- Performance conscious, memory and CPU uses scalable
+- Scalable, performance conscious, disciplined use of memory and CPU
-- Fast assembly and annotation of metabolomes using chainable databases
+- Transparent, JSON centric data structures, easy to chain other tools

+Input data are centroied mzML files.
+We use ThermoRawFileParser (https://github.com/compomics/ThermoRawFileParser) to convert Thermo .RAW files to .mzML.
+Msconvert in ProteoWizard (https://proteowizard.sourceforge.io/tools.shtml) can handle the conversion of most vendor data formats.

 Install
 =======